 Disulfiram is the first FDA-approved medication for the treatment of alcohol use disorder.
 For the past 60 years, specialists in addiction medicine have prescribed disulfiram (brand name Antabuse) to help patients maintain their sobriety.

 Disulfiram only makes up one aspect of a comprehensive treatment plan.
 It is not intended for use on its own; it is most effective when combined with group and individual therapy or counseling.
 Disulfiram may accompany inpatient rehabilitation, outpatient rehabilitation, and other strategies specially designed to treat AUD.

-A patient can remain on disulfiram as long as necessary.
-If a patient decides with their provider that they can support a long term recovery without the use of disulfiram, they may discontinue use without tapering or negative side effects.
+A patient can remain on disulfiram for as long as necessary.
+If a patient decides with their provider that they can support a long-term recovery without the use of disulfiram, they may discontinue use without tapering or negative side effects.

 Is Disulfiram Safe to Use?

 Every medication comes with benefits and risks, and Antabuse is no different.
 If your provider prescribed you disulfiram, it is because they believe the benefits of taking the medication outweigh any potential risks.
 There is some evidence, for example, that use of disulfiram can lead to hepatitis.
 The incidence of this is around 1 in 30,000 treated patients.

 There are also risks associated with Antabuse when used incorrectly.
 When used in combination of alcohol, fatal interactions can occur.